NYPL/drb-etl-pipeline/README.md

 4. Configure secrets:

-   - Create `config/local-secrets.yaml` with the following (get values from team member):
+   - Create `config/local-secrets.yaml` with the following (get the link to AWS parameter store from a team member):
      ```yaml
      AWS_SECRET: xxx
      AWS_ACCESS: xxx